sominishd/adbTicwatchE/README.md

 # ADB for TicWatch E

-To remove Mbobvoi apps and Ticwatch System app from the Ticwatch e.
+To remove Mobvoi apps and Ticwatch System app from the Ticwatch e.

 ### Prerequisites